 What do ‘microbes’ have to do with social equity?
 On the surface, very little.
 But these little organisms are integral to our health, the health of our natural environment, and even impact the ‘health’ of the environments we have built.
 Early life and the maturation of the immune system, our diet and lifestyle, and the quality of our surrounding environment can all impact our health.
 Similarly, the loss, gain, and retention of microorganisms — namely their flow from humans to the environment and back — can greatly impact our health and well-being.
 It is well-known that inequalities in access to perinatal care, healthy foods and fiber, a safe and clean home, and to the natural environment can create and arise from social inequality.
 Here, we focus on the argument that access to microorganisms as a facet of public health, and argue that health inequality may be compounded by inequitable microbial exposure.Ishaq et al. 2019 PLoS Biology

 The Microbes and Social Equity working group was formed in 2019 to examine, publicize and promote a research program on the reciprocal impact of social inequality and microbiomes, both human and environmental.
-Suzanne Ishaq, Assistant Professor of Animal and Veterinary Sciences at the University of Maine, is the founder and lead organizer for the 90-person (and growing) group, comprised of researchers around the globe at all stages of career and with various specialties.
+Suzanne Ishaq, Assistant Professor of Animal and Veterinary Sciences at the University of Maine, is the founder and lead organizer for the 170-person (and growing) group, comprised of researchers around the globe at all stages of career and with various specialties.
+In 2021, 35 members wrote our inaugural publication (Ishaq et al. 2021) introducing the group, establishing our mission statement, and outlining our goals.

 Group Mission Statement